-Scroll down to the bottom of this post for a sortable list of candy bars.
-You can sort by calories, fat, sugar, or protein content!————
+Scroll down to the bottom of this post for a full sortable chart of candy bars so you can see how the exact nutrition stacks up!

 Can you eat candy and still be healthy?

-When we think of candy bars, we think of high sugar, high calories, and very little nutritional benefit.
+When we think of bars, we think of high , high , and very little nutritional benefit.

-In that sense, a candy bar might not be considered “healthy” at all.
+In that sense, a might not be considered “healthy” at all.

 But just because you eat food that isn’t traditionally considered healthy, that doesn’t mean that YOU are unhealthy.

-Sometimes you just want a candy bar, and there is absolutely nothing wrong with that.
+Sometimes you just want a , and there is absolutely nothing wrong with that.

-RX Bars, and many protein bars in general, are a great snack to take with you on the go.
+Protein bars (generally speaking) are a great snack to take with you on the go.
 They’re convenient, high in protein and fiber, and contain minimal ingredients.

-But sometimes candy bars are also a great choice.
+But sometimes bars are also a great choice.